“Buying a house seems unattainable for me. What can I do?”

 Submitted by Josephine D.

 Home ownership can seem unachievable when you look at the cost of housing in many areas.
-Fortunately, there are several programs like Habitat For Humanity that can help you build the financial foundation (see what I did there?) and create the path to owning your own home.
+Fortunately, there are several programs like Habitat For Humanity that can help you build a financial foundation (see what I did there?) and create a path to owning your own home.

 There are a few basics steps that anyone seeking to purchase a home must complete.
 When money is tight and buying a home seems out of reach, a good first step is to learn about the homeownership programs in your immediate area (or in another locale if you are considering moving to a new city or town).

 The Housing and Urban Development Office (HUD) has a list of HUD-sponsored housing counseling services across the U.S. A HUD housing counselor will be able to tell you about federal and local programs that are available and can often determine your eligibility by asking a few questions about your financial situation and family size.

 It is easy to look at all of the steps and become overwhelmed or discouraged, so don’t start with a list, start with a call.
 Get the information that is relevant to your specific circumstance and learn what you would have to do to achieve your goal.
 With good planning and the support of a program like Habitat or others, your goal may be closer than you think.